sardana-org/sardana-followup/20180710-Barcelona/IDEAS.md

 on we will discuss them on the follow-up meeting in order to prepare the format and agenda of the camp.

+* We could invide (e.g. video call) some users so they comment on how they see the current documentation.

 * Video demos
     * If there is some time during the camp we could record some videos (screen capture) with the demos.